Trading in a doll’s violin for a grand piano, Frank Noah reflects on his musical journey and ambitions.

 That sounds like it takes up a lot of time.
-Do you have time to pursue other interests?
+Do you pursue other interests?

-It does, but yeah, I have time.
-I like to watch Netflix shows, and it isn’t one of those things where I’m aimlessly looking for something to watch.
+It does, but yeah, I like to watch television shows, and it isn’t one of those things where I’m aimlessly searching for something to watch.
 I watch things that contain music.
 It seems like Netflix and movies are kind of the main media outlet for it, like that’s how and where modern music and composition exist.
-So I think it’s important to keep exposing myself to these channels.
+So I think it’s important to keep exposing myself to those channels.
 If I want to get into film scores or something like that, I need to keep watching movies to understand how the scores work.

 Is composing film scores your ultimate goal?

 I think so.
 At this point, it’s difficult to narrow down what aspect of composition I want to focus on.
 It seems important to keep all my doors open.
 I don’t want to just purely focus on film scores and then find out it’s not right for me, or look up and find something big has changed in the media industry and all I know is scoring.
 If you look at the industry nowadays, a lot of film scores are pop tunes or folk or indie music.
 The classical era, when John Williams and others wrote these epic scores for films, seems to be ending.
 I think the market and appeal is dwindling too, so I’m a little nervous.
 I mean, film scoring is still what I’m studying to do.
 But we’ll see.

 What other areas of composing are you thinking about?

 I recently considered going for a doctorate in composition and becoming a college professor.
 It would mean a steady income.
 Plus, they expect you to do concerts and stuff, so you’re still a composer.
 You keep writing music and they pay for it.
 It’s like being part of a research facility at a university.